Universality of high-dimensional spanning forests and sandpiles: Critical exponents

 \begin{theorem} Let $G$ be a network with controlled stationary measure such that $\bubnorm{P}<\infty$, let $v$ be a vertex of $G$ and let $\F_v$ be the $v$-wired uniform spanning forest of $G$.
 Then for all $v\in V$ and $R\geq1$. \end{theorem}

 \begin{theorem} Let $d\geq 5$, and let $\F_0$ be the $0$-wired uniform spanning forest of $\Z^d$.
-Then for every vertex $v$ and every $R\geq 1$. \end{theorem}
+Then for every $R\geq 1$. \end{theorem}

 \begin{theorem} Let $G$ be a network with controlled stationary measure that is $d$-Ahlfors regular for some $d>4$ and that satisfies Gaussian heat kernel estimates.
 Let $v\in V$ and let $\fF_v$ be the wired uniform spanning forest of $G$.
-Then for every $R\geq 1$. \end{theorem}
+Then for every vertex $v$ and every $R\geq 1$. \end{theorem}

 \begin{theorem} Let $G$ be a uniformly ballistic network with controlled stationary measure and $\bubnorm{P}<\infty$, let $v\in V$ and let $\fF_v$ be the wired uniform spanning forest of $G$.
-Then for every $R\geq 1$. \end{theorem}
+Then for every vertex $v$ and every $R\geq 1$. \end{theorem}